Compare self-employed personal loans

 Can I get a self-employed loan with bad credit?

-As with any loan, you can eligibility checker, and this will give you a good idea of whether you’re likely to be approved for a personal loan.
+As with any loan, you can use an eligibility checker, and this will give you a good idea of whether you’ll likely be approved for a personal loan.

 Will it cost me more because I’m self-employed?

-Not necessarily – especially if you meet a lender’s criteria for having the supporting evidence and documentation needed for a standard personal loan, and you have financial records dating back for at least three years.
-However, you may be offered a higher rate if your circumstances paint you like a more high-risk borrower – particularly if you haven’t been trading for long.
+Not necessarily – especially if you meet a lender’s criteria for having the supporting evidence and documentation needed for a standard personal loan and have financial records dating back at least 3 years.
+However, you may be offered a higher rate if your circumstances suggest you’re a high-risk borrower – particularly if you haven’t been trading for long.

 Secured loans for self-employed

-If you don’t have the employment history or documented income to get an unsecured personal loan, you may want to consider a secured loan.
-This is a type of personal loan that uses the equity you have in your house as security against the cost of the loan, and generally offers lower rates than regular personal loans.
+If you don’t have the employment history or documented income to get an unsecured personal loan, you could consider a secured loan.
+This type of loan uses the equity in your house as security against the loan’s cost.
+Because it’s a lower risk for the lender, secured loans generally offer lower rates of interest than unsecured loans.

 What are my other self-employed loans options?

-If you don’t meet the eligibility criteria for a secured or unsecured personal loan, or can’t find the right loan to meet your needs, you still have a lot of other options available.
+If you don’t meet the eligibility criteria for a secured or unsecured loan or can’t find the right loan to meet your needs, you still have a lot of other options available.

 Credit cards for self-employed

-Depending on your credit rating and the purpose of the loan, there may be a suitable credit card for your needs.
-With a 0% purchase credit card you could make purchases and pay no interest for a set period which could be as long as 30 months, although expect to pay hefty fees to withdraw cash.
+Depending on your credit rating and the purpose of the loan, you might find a suitable credit card for your needs.
+With a 0% purchase credit card, for example, you can make purchases and pay no interest for a set period.
+In the best cases, this can be as long as 21 months.
+However, you should avoid using your credit card for cash withdrawals, as these can be expensive.

 Self-employed guarantor loans

-With a guarantor loan, a third party (typically family member or friend) commits to paying the loan off in the event that you default on repayments.
-Your guarantor will need to have good credit (and ideally be a homeowner) and, frustratingly, the interest rates on guarantor loans tend not to be the most competitive (often around 40-50%).
+With a guarantor loan, a third party (typically a family member or friend) commits to paying the loan off if you default on repayments.
+Your guarantor will need to have good credit (and ideally be a homeowner), and frustratingly, the interest rates on guarantor loans aren’t usually the most competitive (often around 40-50%).

-If the loan is to fund the purchase of business equipment or materials (but not stock), you could use asset finance or invoice finance, whereby a lender will loan you money against the value of goods used for your business which you own, such as buildings, vehicles, machinery or office equipment, or will advance a loan against the money which is owed to your business and which has been detailed on outstanding invoices.
-Asset financing and invoice financing, however, are both likely to be more expensive than a regular personal loan.
+If the loan is to fund the purchase of business equipment or materials (but not stock), you could use asset finance or invoice finance.
+With asset finance, a lender will loan you money against the value of goods used for your business that you own, such as buildings, vehicles, machinery or office equipment.
+With invoice finance, you’ll be advanced a loan against the money which is owed to your business and which has been detailed on outstanding invoices.
+However, both of these options are likely to be more expensive than a regular personal loan.

-There’s also a small number of innovative new lenders such as Drafty, that offer alternative takes on shorter-term borrowing, for borrowers that struggle to get approved by more mainstream lenders.
+Also, a small number of innovative new lenders, such as Drafty, offer alternative takes on shorter-term borrowing for borrowers who struggle to get approved by more mainstream lenders.
 Drafty was primarily designed to help people avoid expensive unauthorised overdraft fees.

 What documentation do I need?